 Students will learn:

-- To define fake news, the forms it can take, the motivation for it, the history of it and why it is so prevalent now in our society.
+- To define misinformation and disinformation, the forms it can take, the motivation for it, the history of it and why it is so prevalent now in our society.

 - To identify types of media and develop a vocabulary to discuss media terms.